GoodGuide/gg-git-hooks/README.md

 2. Bump the version, commit the new version, and push that to github.
 Then create a tag based on the version and push that:
     ```shell
     goxc bump
+    echo >> .goxc.json # put a newline at the end of the file because goxc fails to do so
     git commit -m 'Bump version [nostory]' -- .goxc.json
     git push
     goxc tag